What Is The Cost Of Self Hosting Keycloak?

 • A Reverse Proxy (such as Nginx or HAProxy) setup with 2 CPUs and 8GB of RAM, handling TLS termination.

 We’ll also assume the use of local caching for efficiency.
 Given the importance of availability, each component is strategically placed in different physical locations (across zones or regions) to mitigate single points of failure, ensuring latency between instances does not significantly impact performance.
+For more on cluster configuration, see our guide on top 7 Keycloak cluster configuration best practices.

 When discussing the orchestration of an application like Keycloak, it’s crucial to consider the infrastructure costs, which primarily revolve around CPU and RAM requirements.
 For the purposes of this blog, we’ll simplify by assuming the use of Virtual Machines (VMs).
 While more complex setups may involve container orchestration platforms like Kubernetes, the primary cost considerations remain the CPU and RAM.